-The differences between HIST and RCP85 for the Northern Hemispheric in the Northern Hemisphere summer (JJA) are displayed in Figure Fig. 5.
-Over the Central central U.S. and East eastern Canada, a dipole is discernible: fewer WCBs start over the Central central U.S. in RCP85, but more WCBs start over East over eastern Canada.
-In the Himalayas and the adjacent Pacific OceanNorth Pacific, the most pronounced increase in WCB frequency is observed in RCP85.
-Also the Southern Hemi-
+The differences between HIST and RCP85 for the Northern Hemispheric summer (JJA) are displayed in Figure 5.
+Over the Central U.S. and East Canada, a dipole is discernible: fewer WCBs start over the Central U.S. in RCP85, but more WCBs start over East Canada.
+In the Himalayas and the adjacent Pacific Ocean, the most pronounced increase in WCB frequency is observed in RCP85.
+Also the Southern Hemisphere exhibits higher frequencies over the Atlantic and Indian Ocean.
+On the other hand, a decrease over the West Pacific is observed.
+These differences in the WCB starting regions (t=0 h) again propagate downstream with time (see Figure 5d).
+At time t=48 h (see Figure 5f) a considerable increase in RCP85 is discernible in large areas over South East Asia and the West Pacific as well as the Southern Ocean.

-- 15 sphere exhibits higher frequencies over the Atlantic and Indian Ocean.
-On the other hand, a decrease over the West subtropical western South Pacific is observed.
-These differences in the WCB starting regions (t=0t=0 h) again propagate downstream with time (see Figure Fig. 5d).
-At time t=48t=48 h (see Figure Fig. 5f) a considerable increase in RCP85 is discernible in large areas over South East Southeast Asia and the West western North Pacific as well as the Southern Ocean.
-The maps in Figures Fig. 4 and 5 compare the frequencies with which a specific region is affected by a WCB.
-However, they - 20 neglect as in the comparison between ERA-Interim and HIST in Section Sect.
-3 a potential change in WCB intensities.
-With WCB intensities, we consider how many WCB airparcels are located nearby the considered gridpoint.
-Indeed, a substantial increase in WCB intensity is discernible in a warmer climate, by again RCP85 when comparing the number of WCB trajectories per six-hour interval (see Table 1).
+The maps in Figures 4 and 5 compare the frequencies with which a specific region is affected by a WCB.
+However, they neglect - as in the comparison between ERA-Interim and HIST in Section 3 - a potential change in WCB intensities.
+Indeed, a substantial increase in WCB intensity is discernible in a warmer climate, by again comparing the number of WCB trajectories per six-hour interval (see Table 1).
 Consistently, the numbers are higher (by about 26%) in RCP85 than in HIST for all seasons and separately in the Northern and Southern Hemisphere.
-This increase is also seen in the WCB-intensity maps, showing the - 25 number of trajectories per square kilometer and six-hour interval, which is provided in the Supplementary Material (Figure Supplement (Fig. S1 and S2).
+This increase is also seen in the WCB-intensity maps provided in the Supplementary Material (Figure S1 and S2).

-In section_Sect.
-3 we compared the ascent-pressure evolution of WCB trajectories in ERA-Interim and HIST, finding that the overall ascent is well captured in CESM in particular with respect to the maximum altitude reached by the WCB air parcels.
-Here, we now compare the ascent behaviour of WCB trajectories in HIST and RCP85 (Figure Fig. 6), expecting that the overall

-30 warmer atmosphere and increased moisture content potentially influence the maximum altitude reached-but also the ascent rate of the WCBs.
+In section 3 we compared the ascent pressure evolution of WCB trajectories in ERA-Interim and HIST, finding that the overall ascent is well captured in CESM in particular with respect to the maximum altitude reached by the WCB air parcels.
+Here, we now compare the ascent behaviour of WCB trajectories in HIST and RCP85 (Figure 6), expecting that the overall warmer atmosphere and increased moisture content potentially influence the maximum altitude reached but also the ascent rate of the WCBs.
 However, the global mean pressure decrease during the 48-hour ascent is very similar in both simulations.
-In fact, during in DJF, trajectories start from the same pressure levels in HIST and RCP85, and they ascend to only slightly higher levels in RCP85.
-During In JJA, the starting and ending pressures are slightly higher in RCP85, but this vertical shift is not accompanied by a pronounced change in the WCB ascent rate, at least in the global and seasonal mean shown in Figure Fig. 6.
+In fact, during DJF, trajectories start from the same pressure levels in HIST and RCP85, and they ascend to only slightly higher levels in RCP85.
+During JJA, the starting and ending pressures are slightly higher in RCP85, but this vertical shift is not accompanied by a pronounced change in the WCB ascent rate, at least in the global and seasonal mean shown in Figure 6.
+This result indicates that the WCBs in a future climate keep their essential ascent characteristics (but see also Section 4.3).